Did you know that Google makes over 3000 changes to its algorithm each year?

 Once you’ve perused your top SEO issues and are ready to view the rest of your site audit, click Site Audit Overview at the top of the page to return to the main page of your site audit.

 The second part of your report is a breakdown of your Site Speed on both mobile and desktop.

 Use the orange circular toggle to switch between your Desktop report and your Mobile report.

 Now that you’ve run your Site Audit report, it’s time to fix those issues and optimize your site!

-Once you’ve fixed the issues, go back to your Site Audit overview and click the Recrawl Website button to recrawl your website and to check to see if the errors are fixed or any new ones have been created.
+Once you’ve fixed the issues, go back to your Site Audit overview and click the Recrawl Website button to re-crawl your website and check to see if the errors are fixed or if any new ones have been created.

 Bonus Tip – If you want more details on how to do a proper site audit watch my training on Mastering Technical SEO Audits – Onpage SEO.